Subsidiaries & Associates

 CEDC, in which Vivant has an 18% effective interest, is connected to NGCP.

-Since the 70-MW bunker-fired power plant was commissioned in 1998, CPPC has been providing power to Visayan Electric Company (VECO), especially for its peaking demands and ancillary requirements.
+Since the 70-MW bunker-fired power plant was commissioned in 1998, MPI (former name: CPPC) has been providing power to Visayan Electric Company (VECO), especially for its peaking demands and ancillary requirements.
 It is one of the largest diesel-fired power plants in the island of Cebu.
-CPPC is an embedded plant within the VECO franchise.
+MPI is an embedded plant within the VECO franchise.

-Vivant owns a 40-percent equity in CPPC, which is located in Barangay Ermita, Cebu City.
+Vivant owns a 100-percent of MPI, which is located in Barangay Ermita, Cebu City.

 It provides total energy solutions, which include rooftop solar energy for commercial and industrial establishments, retail electricity services and engineering consultancy services that are forward-looking and adaptable to the needs of customers.

-The 47-MW bunker-fired DPI is the largest power generator in mainland Palawan with 2 power stations under separate power supply agreements with Palawan Electric Cooperative (PALECO).
+The 47-MW bunker-fired DPI is the largest power generator in mainland Palawan with a power supply agreement with Palawan Electric Cooperative (PALECO).
 The power plant also provides ancillary services.

 DPI operates in a SPUG (Small Power Utilities Group) area.